zhullyb/monyhar/monyhar/docs/clang_sheriffing.md

  - All steps assume they are run from the output directory (the same directory args.gn is in).

  - Commands have been shortened for clarity.
-In particular, Chromium build commands are generally long, with many parts that you just copy-paste when debugging.
+In particular, Monyhar build commands are generally long, with many parts that you just copy-paste when debugging.
 These have largely been omitted.